SHONGOLOLO DUNE EXPRESS TOUR

 15h00 Rejoin the train in Otjiwarongo and depart for Kranzberg for overnight.

-DAY 12 – ARRIVE IN THE SEASIDE TOWN OF SWAKOPMUND AND DEPART THE TRAIN
+DAY 12 – ARRIVE IN THE SEASIDE TOWN OF WALVIS BAY AND DEPART THE TRAIN

-11h30 Arrive at Swakopmund Station where your tour ends.
-Check out of the train and transfer to hotel.
+11h30 Arrive at WALVIS BAY Station where your tour ends.